miguelsom/PS_Case_JGP/README.md

     - **Outputs & Tests:** Contains all the outputs of the scripts and testing scripts.
 Each file is prefixed with the corresponding question number.

-    - **Question_1:** Contains the script for Question 1, which handles data extraction and transformation.

-    - **Question_2:** Contains the script for Question 2, which generates the Plotly chart.

-    - **Question_3:** Contains a PDF with the answer to Question 3, detailing how to automate the data extraction process.

-    - **Question_4:** Contains a PDF with the answer to Question 4, a detailed analysis with the script output, and the script itself.

-    - **Question_Bonus:** Contains the script for the bonus question, implementing the FastAPI application.
+    - **Codes:** Contains the answers in .py file (not included PDFs answers and tests).
+Each file is name after the question and its number.

-    - **PS - Questions.pdf:** Contains the answers to Questions 3 and 4, along with detailed analyses.
+    - **Answer_Case_JGP:** Contains the answers to Questions 3 and 4, along with detailed analysis.

 ## Project Structure